cihai/cihai/docs/design-and-planning/2017/spec.md

 cihai will be powered by a relational database backend.

-Most python distributions include support for [SQLite][sqlite], which in conjunction with {ref}`zero configuration <zero_config>`, makes for data store that will work across a wide array of systems.
+Most python distributions include support for [SQLite], which in conjunction with {ref}`zero configuration <zero_config>`, makes for data store that will work across a wide array of systems.